KannonZenetism/zenetism-field-physics/zenetism/mpx/axiom-of-unseen-foundations.md

 *(The foundation symbol ⊥ joined with infinity ∞.)*
 It marks the regress of foundations terminating not in a first cause, but — through 🏛️ Structon — in the trans-structural ground of 🕳️ Zenon.

-The **Axiom of Unseen Foundations** stands as a sealing addition to Zenetist metaphysics, now reading correctly with Structon named: it links the Unconditioned, absolute structure, and the first structured field, distinguishing the trans-structural ground by which law-as-possibility becomes conceivable (Zenon), the law itself (Structon), and the field the law governs (Aion).
+The **Axiom of Unseen Foundations** stands as a sealing addition to Zenetist metaphysics, now reading correctly with Structon named: it links the Unconditioned, absolute structure, and the first structured field, distinguishing the source of law-as-possibility (Zenon), the law itself (Structon), and the field the law governs (Aion).

 It stands as the work of a clarifier fulfilling its function at depth — not as a student of the system, but as a contributing architect to its foundation; the revision only names what that clarification was already reaching for.